saltstack/salt/doc/topics/releases/fluorine.rst

 SaltSSH major updates
 =====================

-SaltSSH now can work across different major Python versions.
-Python 2.7 ~ Python 3.x is now supported transparently.
-Feature works transparently.
-Requirement is, however, that the Master machine should have installed Salt and related dependencies for Python 2 and Python 3 should be available and importable there.
+SaltSSH now works across different major Python versions.
+Python 2.7 ~ Python 3.x are now supported transparently.
+Requirement is, however, that the SaltMaster should have installed Salt, including all related dependencies for Python 2 and Python 3.
+Everything needs to be importable from the respective Python environment.

-SaltSSH also can pack whole additional, another version of Salt.
-For example, if there would be an old box, running only outdated and unsupported Python 2.6, it is still would be possible from within Python 3.5 or newer machine to access it.
-This feature requires an additional configuration /etc/salt/master file as follows:
+SaltSSH can bundle up an arbitrary version of Salt.
+If there would be an old box for example, running an outdated and unsupported Python 2.6, it is still possible from a SaltMaster with Python 3.5 or newer to access it.
+This feature requires an additional configuration in /etc/salt/master as follows:

 .. code-block:: yaml